Reductions of QAOA Induced by Classical Symmetries: Theoretical Insights and Practical Implications: Proofs and Technical Details: Sections and

 Applying Remark~\ref{rmk:ExtensionOfResults} together with Theorem~\ref{thm:DistDLAElements} to the vertices in $\mathcal{N}'_{v,j(v)}$, we conclude that

 for all remaining vertices as well, allowing to establish the required containment of DLAs.

+Finally, we establish a canonical extension-reduction principle between the original and extended graphs.
+Specifically, every MaxCut configuration on $\Gamma$ admits a unique extension to a configuration on $\widehat{\Gamma}_v$.
+Conversely, any solution on $\widehat{\Gamma}_v$ restricts uniquely to a solution on $\Gamma$ by discarding the values assigned to the auxiliary vertices.

+Each triangular subgraph introduced in Step $0$ (cf.~Figure~\ref{fig:ExtGamma}) possesses a maximum cut value of $3$.
+A crucial property of this construction is that this maximum is attained regardless of whether the states assigned to $w_{j-2}$ and $w_j$ are identical or opposite, thereby preserving the original cut constraints.

-Fimally, we observe that attaching paths to $\Gamma$ in the indicated way induces a canonical extension--reduction procedure: every solution of \textsc{MaxCut} on $\Gamma$ admits a unique continuation to a solution on the extended graph $\widehat{\Gamma}$, and conversely, every \textsc{MaxCut} solution on $\widehat{\Gamma}$ reduces uniquely to a solution on $\Gamma$.
-In particular, there is a natural one-to-one correspondence between \textsc{MaxCut} solutions on the two graphs.
-This completes the proof. \end{proof}
+This local property, combined with the path attachments in the subsequent steps, allows the MaxCut objective function on $\widehat{\Gamma}_v$ to be decomposed into two independent contributions: the original objective function and a constant term arising from the optimal cuts of the auxiliary edges in $\widehat{\Gamma}_v \setminus \Gamma$.
+Because the auxiliary components do not impose additional constraints on the states of the original vertices, every solution on $\Gamma$ extends to a unique solution on $\widehat{\Gamma}_v$.
+Conversely, any MaxCut solution on $\widehat{\Gamma}_v$ reduces to a solution on $\Gamma$ by restriction.
+This ensures a natural one-to-one correspondence between the set of MaxCut solutions on $\Gamma$ and those on $\widehat{\Gamma}_v$, which completes the proof. \end{proof}

-The next two theorems strengthen the result in Theorem \ref{thm:DistDLAElements} by showing that one can further refine distance-layer operators according to parity information along distance-increasing paths.
-Conceptually, this proof builds on Theorem~\ref{thm:DistDLAElements} by repeatedly “peeling off’’ parity constraints from the tail of a path.

 \begin{proof}[Proof of Theorem \ref{thm:CoolDLAElements}] We argue by induction on $j$, beginning with the base case $j=1$.

 Recall that the containment $\mathcal{X}_{\widehat{v},1}\in \mathfrak{g}^{\,v}_{\Gamma,\mathrm{std}}$ was established in Theorem \ref{thm:DistDLAElements}.
 Next, proceeding as in the proof of Theorem~\ref{thm:CoolEltsInStdDLA}, we obtain